NekoSaiKou/chatroom/README.md

 ---
 ## Getting Started

 This chatroom is a simple chatroom written in c++, socket amd multithread.
-This is the second project of the 108-2 Operating System course.

 ### Build